dhelonious/mastodon-snap/README.md

 | `cleanup.accounts`    | true, false                   | false                  | Cleanup user accounts, see [tootctl accounts delete](https://docs.joinmastodon.org/admin/tootctl/#accounts-delete) |
 | `log.access.enabled`  | true, false                   | false                  | Logging of http(s) accesses                                                          |
 | `log.access.format`   | standard, anonymized, privacy | anonymized             | Use of real/anonymized/no IP addresses in the access log                             |

+[1] Setting this value will increase the time it takes for snapcraft to update this snap.
+This will increase the downtime of your instance.

 You can also set multiple values at once using